atri-biostats/ADNIMERGE2/tools/README.md

 * Copy all pre-defined scripts/functions as necessary within the above-mentioned directory of the [ADNIMERGE2 github repository](https://github.com/atri-biostats/ADNIMERGE2) with the same file path

-* Run the [`./tools/build.R`](https://github.com/atri-biostats/ADNIMERGE2/tree/main//tools/build.R) script to prepare dataset, generate documentations and build R package.
+* Run `source('tools/build.R')` to prepare dataset, generate documentations and build R package.
 More details about the main procedures in [`build.R`](https://github.com/atri-biostats/ADNIMERGE2/tree/main//tools/build.R) script are presented as follows:

   + Data preparation: